arangodb/docs/3.11/aql/operations-upsert.md

 ### `forceIndexHint`

-Makes the index or indices specified in `indexHint` mandatory if enabled.
+Makes the index or indexes specified in `indexHint` mandatory if enabled.
 The default is `false`.
 Also see
 [`forceIndexHint` Option of the `FOR` Operation](operations-for.html#forceindexhint).